vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-260.md

   !!!
 Note

-        If any nebula-metad process cannot start normally, **stop upgrading, start the Nebula Graph services from the old directories**, and take the error logs to the [Nebula Graph community](https://discuss.nebula-graph.io/) for help.
+        If any nebula-metad process cannot start normally, **stop upgrading, start the NebulaGraph services from the old directories**, and take the error logs to the [NebulaGraph community](https://discuss.nebula-graph.io/) for help.

 7. Run the following commands to upgrade the Storage data format.